 Brightpoint's MS4 Permit regulates stormwater discharges from areas included within census urbanized areas (CUAs).
 Brightpoint campuses included in CUAs include the Chester and Midlothian campuses, as depicted in Appendix A. Brightpoint's collective efforts, as described in the Brightpoint MS4 Program Plan, result in significant reduction of pollutants that may be discharged from its regulated MS4.
-BMPs already included in the Brightpoint Program Plan that address sediment and nutrients impairing the Chesapeake are described in the following sections.
-Each subsection is provided to address the referenced special condition in the 2013 - 2018 and 2018 - 2023 MS4 General Permit.
+BMPs already included in the Brightpoint Program Plan that address nutrients impairing the Chesapeake are described in the following sections.
+Each subsection is provided to address the referenced special condition in the 2013 - 2018, 2018 - 2023, and 2023 - 2028 MS4 General Permits.